HibaKob/Raman_Manuscript_2023/README.md

 |                |___ "control1.tif"
 ```

 The first step is to run the ``prepare_files.py`` script.
-In a Terminal running python3 (for example a conda virtual environment where all the needed libraries are installed, check [MicroBundleCompute](https://github.com/HibaKob/MicroBundleCompute) for more information on setting a virtual environment), navigate to the folder where ``prepare_files.py’’ is saved (for example cd /Users/Desktop/code).
+In a Terminal running python3 (for example a conda virtual environment where all the needed libraries are installed, check [MicroBundleCompute](https://github.com/HibaKob/MicroBundleCompute) for more information on setting up a virtual environment), navigate to the folder where ``prepare_files.py’’ is saved (for example cd /Users/Desktop/code).
 Then simply run the command ``python3 prepare_files.py`` followed by the path of the main folder containing ``original_files``.
 For example:

 ```bash